-Instead of trying to pull magnets apart, firmly slide and/or twist them away from each other and far enough apart so that they don’t jump back together.
+Instead of trying to pull strong magnets apart, firmly slide and/or twist them away from each other and far enough apart so that they don’t jump back together.

 Neodymium magnets are exceptionally strong.
 If you’ve never handled them before, you will probably be surprised by how powerful these magnets can be.

-This is because neodymium magnets are the strongest type of permanent magnet commercially available.
+This is because neodymium magnets are the strongest type of permanent magnet in the world.
 In fact, they are far stronger than all other ceramic or alnico magnets of equal size – with a magnetic energy value as much as 18 times greater than these other magnets by volume and 12 times greater by mass.

 Use a Magnet Splitter to Separate Strong Magnets